Importance of higher orders in opacity in QGP tomography: Summary

 \section{Summary}

-In this manuscript, we generalized our dynamical energy loss and DGLV towards finite orders in opacity.
+In this manuscript, we generalized our dynamical energy loss and DGLV formalisms towards finite orders in opacity.
 For bottom quarks, we find that higher orders in opacity are insignificant due to short gluon formation time, i.e. the incoherent limit.
 For charm and light quarks, including $2^{nd}$ order in opacity is sufficient, i.e., the $3^{rd}$ order numerical results almost overlap with the $2^{nd}$.
 Surprisingly, we also find that for limits of magnetic screening, $\mu_M/\mu_E=0.4$ and $\mu_M/\mu_E=0.6$, the effects on the $R_{AA}$ are opposite in sign.
 That is, for $\mu_M/\mu_E=0.6$ ($\mu_M/\mu_E=0.4$), higher orders in opacity decrease (increase) the energy loss and subsequently suppression.
 The intuitive reason behind such behavior is the magnetic contribution to the dynamical energy loss.
 That is, while electric contribution remains almost insensitive to increases in the order of opacity, magnetic screening larger (smaller) than plasmon mass value decreases (increases) the energy loss and suppression, in agreement with the theoretical expectations.
 We also show that in the static QCD medium approximation, in which (per definition) only electric contribution remains, the effects of higher orders in opacity on high-$p_\perp$ observables are small and can be safely neglected.
 Thus, for static QCD medium, the first order in opacity is an adequate approximation for finite-size QCD medium created in the RHIC and the LHC.
 For dynamical energy loss, both the sign and the size of the effects depend on the magnetic screening, as outlined above.
 However, for most of the current estimates of magnetic screening~\cite{Borsanyi:2015yka}, these effects remain less than 5\%, so they can also be safely neglected.

-The analyses presented in this manuscript are obtained for a constant temperature medium (and adequately generalized DREENA-C framework).
-However, we also tested how the effects of including multiple scatterers depend upon temperature, and found this influence also small (affecting the radiative $R_{AA}$ for less than 5\%).
+The analyses presented here are obtained for a constant temperature medium (and adequately generalized DREENA-C framework).
+However, we also tested how the effects of including multiple scatterers depend upon temperature, and found this influence to be also small (affecting the radiative $R_{AA}$ for less than 5\%).
 Thus, we expect that including higher orders in opacity in the evolving medium will not change the qualitative results obtained here, but this remains to be rigorously tested in the future.